Physical Activity and Sports

 Returning to Physical Activity

 All youth are participants in some type of physical activity, such as: gym classes, team sports, clubs, or other activities such as walking.
 When you first suspect you have had a concussion, you need to be removed from play immediately and monitored by a responsible adult (see Concussion Recognition Tool [PDF]).
-However, after this initial period of rest, you can start getting back to your activities and normal routines.
+However, after this short initial period of rest, you can start getting back to your activities and normal routines.

 Here are 3 important things to remember: